madebyais/octopus/README.md

 ```
 $ octopus --help
-Octopus is a kubectl plugin that helps you do almost anything :D
+Octopus is a command-line tools to help you retrieve data with consul and kubectl

 Usage:
   octopus [command]